avisuj/avisuj.github.io/_posts/2026-04-04-What-I-Owe-Them.md

 I am protecting my children from something I haven't fully escaped myself.

 ---

-*Agape*, Lord.
-Not because I've arrived at it.
-Because you're calling me toward it.

 I love my parents.
 I believe their love for me is real.
 I believe they are carrying wounds that were given to them before I was born.
 I believe that one day — your timing, not mine — there may be a way back to something.